ThomasMertes/seed7/src/read_me.txt

 COMPILING UNDER WINDOWS WITH GCC FROM MINGW

-    When gcc and mingw32-make from MinGW are installed use a console, go to the 'seed7\src' directory and type:
+    If gcc and mingw32-make from MinGW are installed use a console, go to the 'seed7\src' directory and type:

     copy mk_mingw.mak makefile